minsun-ss/mads/README.md

 Workload: light

 #### SIADS 652 - Network Analysis
 Timely and convenient!
 Nothing like a global pandemic to let the epidemic networkx models sink in.
-This is a combo quiz
-+ written answer + quiz course that leans heavier on programming assignments than other similarly structured courses, but because of it takes a bit longer to get through than a pure programming course (from my point of view) but less time than a full written course.
+This is a combo quiz/written answer/programming course that leans heavier on programming assignments than other similarly structured courses, but because of the quiz/writing takes a bit longer to get through than a pure programming course (from my point of view) but less time than a full written course.
 I've used basic networkX before but this covers details about a lot of the various models implemented within networkX, which is nice because networkX's documentation itself is a bit on the sparse side.
 Programming assignments are one very long jupyter notebook, so be warned: like NLP, small bugs can potentially be a huge timesink (there was one for the random seed, which is nigh impossible to debug on your own) since there are not enough asserts in the homework.
 Also, many quiz questions can be answered using networkX and I strongly suggest you do so.

 Workload: medium